Cody Carnes: Career

 On March 20, 2020, Cody Carnes alongside Kari Jobe and Elevation Worship released "The Blessing" as a single.
 The song peaked at No. 2 on the Hot Christian Songs chart, and No. 15 on the Bubbling Under Hot 100 chart.
 "The Blessing" won the GMA Dove Award for Worship Recorded Song of the Year at the 2020 GMA Dove Awards.
 The song was also nominated for Best Contemporary Christian Music Performance/Song at the 63rd Annual Grammy Awards, and the Billboard Music Award for Top Christian Song at the 2021 Billboard Music Awards.

 On May 28, 2021, Cody Carnes and Brandon Lake released "Too Good to Not Believe" as a single.
 "Too Good to Not Believe" peaked at No. 45 on the Hot Christian Songs chart.
 On August 20, 2021, Carnes alongside Hillsong Worship and Reuben Morgan released "Hope of the Ages" as a single.
 "Hope of the Ages" debuted at No. 49 on the US Hot Christian Songs chart.
 On December 10, 2021, Cody Carnes released "Firm Foundation (He Won't)" as a single.
+"Firm Foundation (He Won't)" peaked at No. 15 on the US Hot Christian Songs chart.

 On January 3, 2022, Carnes featured on a live version of "Firm Foundation (He Won't)" released by Maverick City Music alongside Chandler Moore as a standalone single.
 This version of "Firm Foundation (He Won't)" reached No. 33 on the Hot Christian Songs chart.
 On April 15, 2022, Carnes featured on a new version of "The Commission" released by Cain.
 Carnes released "Be Glad" as a standalone single on July 15, 2022.
 On August 19, 2022, Carnes released "Good (Can't Be Anything Else)" as the lead single to his upcoming live album.
 On September 2, 2022, Carnes announced the release of his upcoming live album, God Is Good!, being slated for September 30, 2022, concurrently releasing "Ain't Nobody" as an instant-grat track and the second single from the album slated to impact Christian radio on September 30.
-"Ain't Nobody" peaked at No. 10 on the Hot Christian Songs chart.
+"Ain't Nobody" peaked at No. 5 on the Hot Christian Songs chart.
 On September 30, 2022, Cody Carnes released his first live album, God Is Good!.
 God Is Good! debuted at No. 45 on the Top Christian Albums chart.
 On October 10, 2022, Cody Carnes announced his first headlining tour, dubbed the God Is Good!
 Tour, joined by Benjamin William Hastings as a special guest and set to visit eight cities across the United States in February 2023.